Getting Started On Research

 How do I prepare to do theory research as an undergrad?

-My recommendation for everyone is to take at least CSE 311, 312, and then at least one 400-level theory course (usually 421, though 422, 431, or cryptography all could work as well).
+My recommendation for everyone is to take at least CSE 311, 312, and then at least one 400-level theory course--usually 421 (algorithms), though 422 (modern algorithms), 431 (complexity), or 426 (cryptography) all could work as well.
 Some folks might be ready without those courses, but it's not common.
 Toward the end of that 400-level course, if you're really enjoying theory and still think you want to try your hand at research in it, I recommend talking to someone in the theory group that knows who you are -- that might be me!
 Or it might be who you're taking that 400-level class from.
 They might have a project or know someone who does.
 If not, feel free to reach out to me, and we can talk about what you might want to do next.

 I'm a UW student, but not in CSE, can I try theory research with you?